Student Resources and Activities

 Specific service areas include:

-Student Council and Senate – Members of Student Government share active and vital roles in the governance process at Golden West College.
+Associated Students of Golden West College (ASGWC): Members of Student Government share active and vital roles in the governance process at Golden West College.
 Executive Student Council members are elected by the general student body or appointed when vacancies occur.
-Student Delegates have the opportunity to join ASGWC at anytime throughout the year.
+Student Delegates have the opportunity to join ASGWC at any time throughout the year.
 The Student Senate has five committees: Publicity, Student Interest, Finance, Activities, and Sustainability that assist in the organization and operation of campus programs and events.

-Rustler Rewards Program – Various discounts are available to staff and students from merchants in the surrounding community.
+Rustler Rewards Program: Discounts are available to staff and students from merchants in the surrounding community.

-Student Center – Offers a variety of amenities to students, including the Cove Café (Food Services), a lounge area with large HD LED television, Student Information Center, wireless internet access, and an internet café.
+Student Center: Offers a variety of amenities to students, including the Cove Café (Food Services), a lounge area with large HD LED television, Game Room, wireless internet access, and an internet café.

 Student Learning Services